PhapaleSai/Merge_Authentication_and_Admission_Module/README.md

-# PVG College Auth & Role Management Demo 🎓
+# PVG College Auth & Authorization Module 🎓

 A full-stack authentication, authorization, and student management application built for **PVG College of Science**.